Kaushik2003/homiey.edu/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Usage

+To use this project, follow these steps:

+1. Clone the repository
+2. Install dependencies using your preferred package manager
+3. Run the development server
+4. Open the application in your browser

 ## Learn More